Change size. Change shape. Change material.

-Eastman Cyphrex™ microfibers technology enables access to the widest range of synthetic polymers for microfibers.
-Eastman has the capability to leverage a broad set of polymers, from the most commonly used PET and PP to materials considered specialties for nonwovens, such as nylon, PLA, copolyesters, and others.
+Technology for Eastman Cyphrex™ microfibers enables access to the widest range of synthetic polymers for microfibers.
+Eastman has the capability to leverage a broad set of polymers, from the most commonly used PET and PP to materials considered specialties for nonwovens, such as nylon, PLA, copolyesters and others.
 Eastman uses this capability to target the right functionality for the right application.

-The ability to control the permeability of nonwoven media is critical in many high value applications — such as filtration.
-PET microfibers of discrete diameters and 1.5 mm in length were blended with NBSK pulp at levels of 20 and 40 wt% based on total furnish solids (Figure 1).
+The ability to control the permeability of nonwovens media is critical in many high value applications — such as filtration.
+PET microfibers of discrete diameters and 1.5 mm in length were blended with Northern bleached softwood kraft (NBSK) pulp at levels of 20 and 40 wt% based on total furnish solids (Figure 1).

 Not surprisingly, significant improvements in the permeability of the otherwise impermeable cellulosic sheet were observed, and those were seen to be directly related to both the diameter of the PET microfiber and the amount of microfiber present.
 What may be somewhat surprising is the relatively linear response with respect to microfiber diameter.